How to Use Content from the Web Legally

-Recently, I've had a few issues with copyright violation of Modern Soapmaking articles, eBooks, etc. It made me realize that many people don't know if they can or cannot use content found online.
+Recently, I've had a few issues with copyright violation of Modern Soapmaking articles, eBooks (included exclusively in Next Level), etc. It made me realize that many people don't know if they can or cannot use content found online.
 (Everyone I have had to contact has been great at removing copyrighted material, and I hope it stays that way.)

 I want to talk about this, because it's something I've noticed in our industry in general, especially when it comes to fonts!
 (I'm a slight type geek.)